 Comedian is worth watching if for no other reason than to remind us that most things in life that are worthwhile take time and effort.
 If you want to achieve something, you have to work at it.

 That sentiment is captured in what is, for me, the best quote of the film.
 Jerry Seinfeld is standing outside a club in New York after a performance and he shares an anecdote from his early days as a comedian when he realized that if he was going to make it, he would have to work hard, even when he didn’t feel like it.
-And that is Lesson 12.
+And that is the 12th lesson.

 You know when I was starting out I used to sit down and write [comedy] a couple times a week.
 And then one day I was watching these construction workers go back to work.
 I was watching them kind of trudging down the street, and it was like a revelation to me.
 I realized that these guys don’t want to go back to work after lunch but they’re going ’cause that’s their job.
 If they can exhibit that level of dedication for that job, I should be able to do the same.
 Just trudge your ass in.